COPD - quick-relief drugs

 Some people take them just before exercising.
 Ask your doctor if you should do this.

-If you need to use these drugs more than three times a week, or if you use more than one canister a month, your COPD probably is not under control.
+If you need to use these drugs more than 3 times a week, or if you use more than one canister a month, your COPD probably is not under control.
 You should call your doctor.

-Some kinds of quick-relief beta-agonists are:
+Kinds of quick-relief beta-agonists

 Side effects might include: